hbkworld/streaming-spec/streaming.md

 #### Next Absolute $x$ Coordinate

-Absolute $x$ coordinate of the next value in the following one dimensional array data.
+Absolute $x$ coordinate of the first value in the following one dimensional array.

 ~~~~ {.javascript}
 {